 - Samaritans of Boston Suicide Hotline: 617-247-0220 or 877-870-4673

 - ULifeline: 800-273-TALK (8255)

-About the Center for Wellness & Disability Services
+About the Center for Wellness

 Counseling Services offers a safe, confidential environment for students to explore their mental health, and gain awareness and insight into their lives.
 Services are available to all Wentworth students free of charge on a short-term basis, depending on individual need.
 Students can also obtain referrals to community resources for issues related to psychotropic medications and more specialized treatment.

-Disability Services provides support for students with physical, medical, psychological, and learning disabilities to help them participate fully in the life of the community.
+Accessibility Services provides support for students with physical, medical, psychological, and learning disabilities to help them participate fully in the life of the community.
 Staff can help students with a documented disability arrange for reasonable accommodations.
 To receive services, individuals must voluntarily disclose their disabilities, provide documentation as required by the institution, and request specific services.